vidbina/vidbina.github.io/_drafts/2017-06-13-nixos-cheatsheet.markdown

 nix-env -i nix-repl
 ```

-Within the nix repl we can try out different statements and expressions and perform some
+Within the nix repl it becomes easy to try out different statements and
-introspection.
-Inside the repl we could
+expressions and perform some introspection.
+Inside the REPL one may

  - enter `:?` for the help menu
  - double TAB to trigger the autocompleter which exposes whatever is in scope :wink: